Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 target of the event handler is the element where the event occurs.

-and when the user clicks on that <span>
+and when the user clicks on that <span>, it activates the

 it’s associated.